L-Salamanca/GIT-FILTRO-LFPS/README.md

 my python and git skills, you can register cities, delete them, among other options.

 ## FACILITY
--Go to github
+- Go to github
--Open the repository
+- Open the repository
--Download the .zip file with the repository
+- Download the .zip file with the repository
--Unzip the file
+- Unzip the file
--Open the file with the command line or terminal of your operating system -Proceed with the project
+- Open the file with the command line or terminal of your operating system
+- Proceed with the project

 ## CLONING
 -Clone the project with the respective link in the download section